rticommunity/rticonnextdds-examples/examples/connext_dds/recursive_data_type/README.md

     maximum size.
 Note that this option is currently only available in C and C++.

-4. Declare the recursive type with the annotation `//@Optional` this causes `rtiddsgen` to generate a reference/pointer avoiding the self-reference compile-time issue.
+4. Declare the recursive type with the annotation `@optional` this causes `rtiddsgen` to generate a reference/pointer avoiding the self-reference compile-time issue.